 - Respect their wishes and concerns

 In practice, this will mean doing the following:

-- Take down the campaign from the website and email direct supporters updating them about the member.
-This is done with sensitivity to the member’s reasons for leaving Beam.
+- Take down the campaign from the website and email direct supporters updating them about this new development.
+This is done with sensitivity to the person's reasons for leaving Beam.

-- Ensure the member is appropriately supported by the relevant specialist services; often this will be the charity that initially referred them to Beam.
+- Ensure the person is appropriately supported by the relevant specialist services; often this will be the charity that initially referred them to Beam.